You can book an appointment for a variety of vaccinations. Your health, age, lifestyle and job can determine the vaccines you may need.

 Rubella immunity also often decreases and is a special risk to pregnant women.
 Immunity is checked and vaccination provided to non immune women prior to pregnancy.
 After vaccination pregnancy must be avoided for one month as it is a live vaccine.

 Immunity to chickenpox is also important pre-pregnancy.
-Children now receive this vaccine at 18 months of age but many adults are non immune and if this is confirmed by a blood test, 2 injections are given over a 2 month period.
+Children now receive this vaccine at 18 months of age.
+However, many adults are non-immune.
+A blood test will confirm.
+Two injections are given over a two month period.

-People 65 and over are at higher risk of pneumonia and a free vaccine is given against this.
-It is given earlier to high risk groups.
+People 65 and over are at higher risk of pneumonia, therefore a free vaccine is available.
+High risk groups have the vaccine earlier.